Dynamic Programming | Set 13 (Cutting a Rod)

-And if the prices are as following, then the maximum obtainable value is 24 (by cutting in eight pieces of length 1)
+And if the prices are as follows, then the maximum obtainable value is 24 (by cutting in eight pieces of length 1)

-The naive solution for this problem is to generate all configurations of different pieces and find the highest priced configuration.
-This solution is exponential in term of time complexity.
-Let us see how this problem possesses both important properties of a Dynamic Programming (DP) Problem and can efficiently solved using Dynamic Programming.
+Method 1: A naive solution to this problem is to generate all configurations of different pieces and find the highest-priced configuration.
+This solution is exponential in terms of time complexity.
+Let us see how this problem possesses both important properties of a Dynamic Programming (DP) Problem and can efficiently be solved using Dynamic Programming.

 1) Optimal Substructure: